stusherwin/expense-claims/spec/Spec.md

 * A user will not be able to authorise their own claim, even if they are a core member of that working group
 * A user will not be able to authorise the claim of another member of the same co-op, even if they are a core member of the working group
 * Catalyst members will be able to make claims, and authorise them as long as the above restrictions also apply
-* Catalyst members will however be able to mark as processed their own claims or claims of other members of the same co-op.
-This is because marking a claim as processed is just an administrative activity.
+* Catalyst members will however be able to process their own claims or claims of other members of the same co-op.
+This is because processing a claim is just an administrative activity.

 ### Notes/Questions

 1. Proposed file system structure for uploaded documents: `Expense claims/{working group}/{claim id}-{date}-{member name}/{document id}-{document name}.{extension}`
 1. Any changes the user makes to the uploaded documents should be reflected in the documents on the server (i.e. if a document is deleted in the app it should be deleted on the server etc.)
 1. Should all members of a working group receive an email notification when a new claim is submitted, or just core members?
 1. The system should work out what a user is allowed to do, and only present those actions to the user.
-For example if a Catalyst member logs in and views a claim from a working group they are a core member of, they should be able to authorise it, and then immediately mark it as processed.
+For example if a Catalyst member logs in and views a claim from a working group they are a core member of, they should be able to authorise it, and then immediately process it.
 1. The system should send reminder emails at periodic intervals to the relevant parties if a claim is still awaiting authorisation or processing.

 ## Closing an expense claim